AI Concierge for Hotels: 2026 Platforms & ROI Compared

 Honest assessment: this technology isn’t appropriate for every property.

-Ultra-luxury properties where personalized human interaction is the product may find AI concierge undermines their brand.
+Ultra-luxury properties where personalized human interaction is the product may find AI concierge undermines their brand, a pattern documented in guest-experience research published by Skift.
 A $2,000/night guest expects human attention on every request.

 Properties with minimal digital infrastructure might not have the integration points that make AI concierge valuable.
 If your PMS runs on a server from 2012, focus on upgrading that first.